d3v3l0/gtwiwtg/README.md

 The basic flow is:

 1. single out the first element of the vector
-2. generate permutations for the remainder of the vector
+2. make a generator for permutations of the remainder of the vector
-3. return a generator that "adds back" the singled out element for each possible spot.
+3. return a generator that "adds back" the singled out element at each possible spot in each permutation.

 The interesting bit about this is that we recursively compute permutation generators for the subvectors of `vec` in a classic